In order to be eligible for membership, a candidate must:

 >>>> Check out our 2018 Flip Book below!

 Registration on Campus Director is required for Primary Recruitment, and opens in the Fall semester.
 It is due no later than the last day of the Fall term.
 The earlier a student registers, the greater the discount on the registration.
 Fees start at $25 and increase up to $45 immediately prior to convocation.
-To register now, click here
+Registration is now closed, but interested students can still participate in the Continuous Open Bidding (COB) period beginning the week of MLK Day.

 Open House Round | Tuesday, January 9, 2018 - 10:00am-10:00pm